LasalJayawardena/CNN-Projects/AI_Attendence_Marker_using_Face_Recognition/Readme.md

-## Attendance marking system with a live feed
+## Attendance marking system with a Live feed